scala-android/sbt-android/README.md

     plugin by adding
     `addSbtPlugin("com.github.mpeltonen" % "sbt-idea" % "1.6.0")` to your
     `project/plugins.sbt` and running the command `sbt gen-idea`
+    * As with this plugin, sbt-idea may be installed globally as well.
   * When loading a project into IntelliJ, it is recommended that the `SBT` and `Scala` plugins are installed; the `SBT` plugin allows replacing the default `Make` builder with sbt, enabling seamless builds from the IDE.
   * The best practice is to set the IDE's run task to invoke sbt `android:package` instead of `Make`; this is found under the Run Configurations
-  * The `Scala` plugin is still useful for non-Scala projects in order to edit sbt build files from inside the IDE.
+  * The `Scala` plugin is still required for non-Scala projects in order to edit sbt build files from inside the IDE.
 * Consuming apklib and aar artifacts from other projects
   * `import android.Dependencies.{apklib,aar}` to use apklib() and aar()